candrapwr/IdSiberCoder/README_DEVELOPER.md

 ## Future Hooks

 - Additional providers can slot in by implementing the shared `ChatProvider` contract and registering metadata in `src/config/providers.ts`.
-- Persisting conversation history or wiring context summaries into storage can reuse the CLI project’s session manager patterns.
+- Persisting conversation history or wiring context summaries into storage can reuse the CLI project's session manager patterns.
 - The webview currently renders Markdown via `markdown-it`; theming can be extended with CSS variables exposed by VS Code.

+## Quick Start for Development

+1. `npm install`
+2. Open the folder in VS Code and hit **F5** to launch the Extension Development Host.
+3. Run the command **IdSiberCoder: Open Assistant**.
+4. Enter the API key for your selected provider when prompted (DeepSeek or OpenAI), or open the **🔑 API Keys** overlay in the panel header to manage credentials later.
+5. Start chatting—try asking the assistant to inspect or edit a file in your workspace.
+Use the sessions icon in the panel header to revisit, rename, or delete earlier threads, and the model dropdown in the composer to pivot between DeepSeek and OpenAI.

+## Contributing

+Issues, ideas, and pull requests are welcome.
+This project is still evolving—feel free to share feedback or reach out to the IdSiber team if you'd like to collaborate.

+Prefer a direct line?
+Email candrapwr@datasiber.com.

+## License

+This project is licensed under the MIT License.
+See the accompanying [`LICENSE`](LICENSE) file for the full text.